Last Updated on February 9, 2024

 Harmon, who earned a degree from the Harvard Graduate School of Design, was part of the team that quite literally gutted the Louvre and made it into the bright, airy, expansive set of underground galleries it presents as today.
 Working at around the same time as Pei, he contributed to giving the Louvre a bold new guise for the late twentieth century.

-Like This Story?
-Please share, pin, and subscribe to my bi-monthly newsletter.
+Like this?
+Please share, pin, and subscribe to our newsletter.